 How far does the camera reach?

-A push camera can go 150-175 feet from a single access point, while the remotely controlled crawler can travel up to 1000 feet.
+A push camera can travel 150-175 feet down a utility line from a single access point, while the remotely controlled crawler camera can travel up to 1000 feet from an access point.

 Can you navigate one or more bends/turns?